The DiamondClean is a smart looking toothbrush that cleans the teeth really well.

 - What brush head does it come with and what alternative ones can be used?

-- The DiamondClean comes provided with one AdaptiveClean, DiamondClean and InterCare brush head.
-Sonicare do have a range of alternative brush heads that are compatible including, ProResults, ProResults Gum Health, Sensitive and Sensitive that can be purchased as alternatives to those included in the box.
+- The DiamondClean comes provided with 2 x DiamondClean brush heads.
+Sonicare does have a range of alternative brush heads that are compatible with this handle.

 - Does the Sonicare DiamondClean have a pressure sensor?